A Note On Wide Load Permits

 For information on the construction projects already under way in the Delaware Basin, visit the TxDOT website at www.txdot.gov and search “Delaware Basin.”

-Three projects between Pecos and the New Mexico state line are still affecting traffic with construction.
-A fourth project south of Pecos is also under way.
+Projects between Pecos and the New Mexico state line are still affecting traffic with construction.
+A project south of Pecos is also under way.
 Permitting is crucial for oversized loads.
-While we have two-way traffic on virtually all sections at all times, there are still width restrictions in place throughout the corridor.
+While we have two-way traffic on virtually all sections at all times, there are still width restrictions in place between SH 302 and FM 1216 just north of Pecos.
 Please get permits when needed and follow the permits as issued.

 The Odessa District is working to address road conditions in the Delaware Basin on roads like US Highway 285 in Reeves County.
 In addition to routine maintenance, four projects worth about $100 million are under construction between Pecos and the New Mexico state line.
 In addition to rehabilitating the road, passing lanes will be added throughout the corridor.
 Intersection improvements will be made in key places, as well as guardrail end treatments, concrete structure repair/replacement, crash cushion attenuators, overhead lighting, and sign replacements/additions.
 Work is also scheduled on adjacent roads Ranch-to-Market 652 and State Highway 302 in Loving County and Reeves County.